lllama/sanickit/docs/source/routes.md

 # Routing

-Sanic-kit copies SvelteKit’s is _filesystem-based router_.
+SanicKit copies SvelteKit’s is _filesystem-based router_.
 The paths of your codebase define the routes of your app:

 *   `src/routes` is the root route
 *   `src/routes/about` creates an `/about`route